Why Should You Own The Trade Desk?

 4. Management

 Culture and leadership are vastly underappreciated in the stock market.
 You can’t model a company’s culture, you can’t do a DCF on leadership and it is impossible to give a multiple on a CEO’s genius.
 But just because these things can’t be quantified, doesn’t mean they don’t matter.
 They actually matter more now than ever since financial information about the markets is so readily available.
-CEO Jeff Green owns a lot of stock so his incentives are aligned with shareholders.
+CEO Jeff Green owns a lot of stock, so his incentives are aligned with shareholders.
 His deep knowledge of this industry is very reassuring as well.
 Add on top of those two things, glowing reviews from peers and employees, it allows me to have confidence in the guy.

-The CEO is Jeff Green and he is one of the pioneers of programmatic advertising.
+The CEO is Jeff Green, and he is one of the pioneers of programmatic advertising.
 Prior to The Trade Desk, Green founded AdECN, which he launched in 2004 as the world’s first online advertising exchange.
 After 3 years, AdECN was acquired by Microsoft and in 2009, Green left Microsoft to launch The Trade Desk.
-With that said, Green owns over 300 million in stock and I haven't seen a company with higher Glassdoor ratings.
+With that said, Green owns over 300 million in stock, and I haven't seen a company with higher Glassdoor ratings.
 TTD is a 4.8 overall, 98% would recommend and 100% of people approve of Green.
 Extremely high.
-Just to give some evidence of the results of the superior culture, look at this section from the last 10k.
+Just to give some evidence of the results of the superior culture, look at this section from the last 10-K.

 We believe we attract smart employees to our company and sophisticated ad buyers to our platform in large part because of our vision and unwavering commitment to empower the buy-side of advertising.
 We had $435,000 in 2016 revenue per employee at December 31, 2016, which we believe to be among the highest in the advertising technology industry. – 2017 annual report